In 1987 Battersea Power Station was destined to be the world’s greatest theme park. We publicly unveil the original plans for the first time ever…

 The London dark ride

 Another topical highlight was the 'London' dark ride, which was to be, effectively, a history lesson in disguise.
 Beginning amidst the London fog, journeying through time and discovering the heritage and evolution of the world's most culturally diverse city, this was anticipated to be hugely popular with the millions of international visitors who were expected at The Battersea – a sort of glorious initiation to London life…

 In-theatre simulator rides

-The Haunted Theatre, the Motion-Master Theatre and the Dynamic Motion Theatre were all uber hi-tech experiences utilising the very latest in commercial airline simulator technology whereby the entire theatre moved on hydraulic 'rams'.
-Guests would 'enjoy' a heart-stopping ride as the action sequences on 3D wrap-around screens would be synchronised with hydraulically actuated theatre seats.
-The seats themselves were to be programmed to produce vertical translation, roll, pitch and even jar effects.
+The Haunted Theatre, the Motion-Master Theatre and the Dynamic Motion Theatre were all uber hi-tech experiences utilizing the very latest in commercial airline simulator technology whereby the entire theatre moved on hydraulic 'rams'.
+Guests would 'enjoy' a heart-stopping ride as the action sequences on 3D wrap-around screens would be synchronized with hydraulically actuated theatre seats.
+The seats themselves were to be programmed to produce a vertical translation, roll, pitch and even jar effects.

 Then there was The Exploratorium, which was to be the world's most hi-tech, interactive children's experience where younger guests could create virtual electronic line sketches with light pens, activating light shows which would respond to the pitch and modulation of their voice (amongst other things which I equally don't understand!).

 Around the world in a 'Battersea Day'